xregistry/spec/core/spec.md

   "modifiedBy": "STRING", ?
   "modifiedOn": "TIME", ?

-  "RESOURCEUri": "URI", ?                  # if not local }
+  "RESOURCEUrl": "URL", ?                  # if not local }
 ```

-TODO: SHOULD PUT support ?inline in the PATH to control whether the
-response has inlined stuff or not?

 **Examples:**